tedcheng/ai-hackers-field-manual/README.md

 | Semantic Search and Q&A Bots | 🚧 Under Construction | |

 ## Tools <a name="tools"></a>
 Common tools you will come across as you explore projects built in the community.
-Some of these tools and frameworks may not be specific to LLM use cases, but have become the default choice of the community.
-Feel free to use other tools you like but it's good to generally know these.

 | Name | Description |
 |------|-------------|